-KERA's One Crisis Away is a multimedia initiative created to increase awareness of asset poverty in North Texas.
+KERA, public media for North Texas, offers One Crisis Away, a multimedia initiative created to increase awareness of asset poverty.
 Asset poverty is when a household does not have the financial resources to provide basic needs over a period of 90 days.
 This applies to one in three North Texans.
 A job loss, health emergency or even legal trouble is enough to put a third of North Texans into a financial crisis.

 One Crisis Away features videos, blogs, radio stories, conversations on KERA’s public affairs radio program Think and a public forum which was hosted at Dallas City Performance Hall with the Communities Foundation of Texas.
 The public forum was broadcast on KERA TV.

-Part one of the series, One Crisis Away: Living on the Financial Edge, highlights the struggles of those living on the financial edge by following several North Texas families and their struggles.
+Part one of the series, One Crisis Away: Living on the Financial Edge, highlights the struggles of those living on the financial edge by following several North Texas families.
 The initiative also provides a list of local resources for those in need of financial assistance.

 The second part of the series, One Crisis Away: Inside a Neighborhood, focuses on the high cost of being poor in the Jubilee Park neighborhood in Old East Dallas.
 It features video clips, pictures and a map of Jubilee Park to investigate the area.